 Important Rules to Consider

 Buying real estate with a Self Directed IRA is growing in popularity but still underutilized by most investors.
-Investors looking to leverage their retirement accounts to invest in real estate should contact a qualified and knowledgeable team like the IRA Club.
-If you’re interested in diversifying your investment portfolio and taking advantage of the tax benefits, contact The IRA Club today.
+Investors looking to leverage their retirement accounts to invest in real estate should contact a qualified and knowledgeable team like IRA Club.
+If you’re interested in diversifying your investment portfolio and taking advantage of the tax benefits, contact IRA Club today.

-IRA Club offers no investments, products or planning services.
+IRA Club offers no investments, products, or planning services.
 Therefore, please consult your attorney, tax professional, financial planner, and any other qualified person before making any investments.